scarlac/drag-check-js/README.md

 jQuery plugin use
 -----------------
-1a&period; Include jQuery and then the plugin in the `dist` folder like this:
+1&period; Include jQuery and then the plugin in the `dist` folder like this:

     <script src="dist/jquery.dragcheck.js"></script>

-1b&period; Or use the vanilla library from the `dist` folder like this:

-    <script src="dist/dragcheck.js"></script>

 2&period; Initialize DragCheck where you need it, on the checkboxes you want to be "drag-checkable" like this: